 SaaS companies must continue to disrupt, or die.

 Let’s face it: the competition out there is tough.
 The good news is that forward-thinking and the ability to disrupt will always topple the big guys.
 If your business name isn’t the industry standard in your category, either invent a new category--or aim to solve the problems your customer base isn’t yet aware of.
+So, you should learn how to come up with a business name that stands out and captures your brand essence.

 Human connections will always trump internet connections.